yassergamedev/Graduation-Project---Area-51/README.md

 To set up Area 51 locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/area-51.git`
+1. Clone the repository: `git clone https://github.com/your-username/Graduation-Project---Area-51.git`
+2. Open two separate Terminals, one for the Back and the Other for the front `cd Front` `cd Back`
-2. Install the required dependencies: `npm install`
+4. Install the required dependencies: `npm install`
-3. Configure the database and environment settings.
+5. Configure the database and environment settings.
+6. Start the Backend server: `node App.js`
-4. Start the server: `npm start`
+7. Start the Frontend `npm start`
-5. Access the platform via `http://localhost:3000` in your web browser.
+8. Access the platform via `http://localhost:3001` in your web browser.

 ## Contributing